Éric de Chassey

-Éric de Buretel de Chassey (born 1965 in Pittsburgh, Pennsylvania, United States) is a French historian of French art, art critic, and professor of contemporary art history at François Rabelais University in Tours, France.
+Éric de Buretel de Chassey (born 1965) is a French historian of French art, art critic, and professor of contemporary art history at François Rabelais University in Tours, France.
 He has had students from many different countries, one of whom is the Iranian artist Bahram Ahmadi.

 On 4 September 2009, he was named director of the French Academy in Rome, succeeding Frédéric Mitterrand.

-Education
+Early life and education

-Éric de Chassey studied at the École normale supérieure (Ulm – 1986, philosophy major) and Sciences Po in Paris.
+Éric de Chassey was born in 1965 in Pittsburgh, Pennsylvania.

+He studied at the École normale supérieure (Ulm – 1986, philosophy major) and Sciences Po in Paris.

 He holds an art history Ph.D (1994) from Sorbonne University, under the supervision of Pr.
 Bruno Foucart, and an Habilitation à diriger des recherches (1998), under the supervision of Pr.
 Serge Lemoine.

 Career

 Academic career

-During the academic year 1989-1990, he was a French lecturer at Yale University.
+During the academic year 1989–1990, he was a French lecturer at Yale University.

 From 1992 to 1996, he was Teaching Assistant in Modern and Contemporary History of Art at Sorbonne University.

 In 1996, he was elected Assistant Professor of Contemporary Art History at Sorbonne University.

 In 1999, at the age of 33, he was elected full chair Professor of Modern and Contemporary History of the Arts at Université François-Rabelais in Tours (1999-2012).
 There, in 2008, he created the InTRu interdisciplinary Resarch Laboratory (Interactions, transferts et ruptures artistiques et culturels, EA 6301).

 From 2004 to 2009, he was a fellow of the Institut Universitaire de France.

 In 2012, he was elected full chair professor of Modern and Contemporary Art History at the École normale supérieure in Lyon, France.